tonyh0318/LandingPageQuiz/README.md

 - Import *Roboto* from google fonts and make it the body font

 - Make the navbar and the footer transparent so that the rocket image can be seen.
 Make sure the text on the navbar can be easily read.
 The text color should be the following:
- --cf-light: #ffffff;
+ --cf-light: #ebebeb;

 - Add the rocket logo to the navbar.
 Make sure the logo is sized correctly on all break points.

 - Make the rocket landing page image responsive on all break points.
 The landing page rocket should always be on right third of the horizontal space background .
 The rocket should never be placed underneath the CTA text on any break point.
 On the portrait mobile breakpoint place the CTA text underneath the image.
+The rocket should be centered on the small portrait breakpoint.

 - Add a color that is layered under the landing page image.
 The color should be
  --cf-darkblue: #00223d;  If the image does cover the entire horizontal space this color will be the background.